Vidharth/Simple-Basic-Image-CNN-Classifications/README.md

 # Simple-Basic-Image-CNN-Classifications

-This project is about simple captcha recognition using CNN.

-THe dataset can be downloaded from kaggle
+All datasets need to be downloaded via kaggle !!